willschwarer/willschwarer.github.io/_posts/2023-05-23-FastAI_a_great_intro_to_DL.md

 ## Assignment Q2
 After completing module00-Is it a bird, I have the basis to easily complete the first part of the second assignment question.

-Heres a quick snippet of
+Heres a quick snippet of me classifiying a teddy bear as an actual bear which shows just how powerful it is as a resource.